isjerryxiao/pacroller/README.md

 If pacroller observes any changes of the matching group or the hold package is to be removed, it refuses to upgrade further.
 ### ignored pacnew
 A list of pacnew files that are silently ignored during parsing, any other pacnews will trigger a waring and prevent further upgrades.
+### custom pacman hooks and packages
+Custom pacman hooks and packages output matching is configurable via `/etc/pacroller/known_output_override.py`.

 ## Limitations
 - Dracut is not supported, however it's easy to add another set of rules.
-- Custom pacman hooks are not supported.
 - Restarting the whole system after a kernel upgrade is not implemented.
 - Human interaction is required occasionally.
 - Does not check news from archlinux.org